shcaba/Vermilion-rockfish-OR-WA-2021-assessment/WA/write_up/_main.knit.md

 ## Reference Points{-}

-The 2021 spawning biomass relative to unfished equilibrium spawning biomass is well above the management target of 40 percent of unfished spawning biomass.
+The 2021 spawning biomass relative to unfished equilibrium spawning biomass is above the management target of 40 percent of unfished spawning biomass.
 The relative biomass compared to the ratio of the estimated SPR to the management target ($\text{SPR}_{50\%}$) across all model years are shown in Figure \ref{fig:es-phase} where warmer colors (red) represent early years and colder colors (blue) represent recent years.
-There have been periods where the stock status has decreased below the target and fishing intensity has been higher than the target fishing intensity based on $\text{SPR}_{50\%}$.
+There have been periods where fishing intensity has been higher than the target fishing intensity based on $\text{SPR}_{50\%}$, but the stock status has always been above the target.
 Figure \ref{fig:es-yield} shows the equilibrium curve based on a steepness value fixed at 0.72 with vertical dashed lines to indicate the estimate of fraction unfished at the start of 2021 (current) and the estimated management targets calculated based on the relative target biomass (B target), the SPR target, and the maximum sustainable yield (MSY).